Mission & History

 Through a partnership with The Pew Charitable Trusts' Evaluation Capacity Building Initiative, and following the United Nation's Sustainable Development Goals, SquashSmarts has developed and is guided by the following Theory of Change, Vision and Mission Statements:

 Theory of Change: A Better World “SquashSmarts fosters a family of inclusive, civically and professionally engaged citizens who maintain healthy, resilient, pro-social lives.”

 Vision: Aspirational Success “SquashSmarts aspires to have 100% of its students graduate from high school, follow defined post-secondary paths toward college and/or career, and carry the values of the program forward into their lives and communities.”

 Mission: Dedicated Daily Focus “SquashSmarts is dedicated to improving the lives of underserved youth from Philadelphia public schools by providing intensive, long-term academic tutoring and squash instruction, while imparting high standards of personal integrity, health and fitness, and service to the community.”

-SquashSmarts students are selected in 6th-8th grades based on commitment, effort and attitude, not athletic or academic ability.
-Students are recruited in 6th-8th grade from our five partner schools: Carver Engineering & Science Middle School, Esperanza Academy Charter School, Mary McLeod Bethune Elementary, Overbrook Educational Center, and Science Leadership Academy Middle School.
+Students are recruited to join our Core Program in 5th-8th grades based upon their interest, commitment, effort and attitude - not their athletic or academic ability.
+Students are recruited from one of five partner schools: Carver Engineering & Science Middle School, Esperanza Academy Charter School, Mary McLeod Bethune Elementary, Overbrook Educational Center, and Science Leadership Academy Middle School.

-SquashSmarts operates out of two facilities, the Lenfest Center (North Philadelphia) and Drexel’s Daskalakis Athletic Center (West Philadelphia) where students attend practices three days each week, year round, focusing on SquashSmarts’ Four Pillars and Seven Skills:
+SquashSmarts provided Daily Transportation to and from our two partners facilities: the Lenfest Center (North Philadelphia) and Arlen Specter US Squash Center (West Philadelphia) where students attend practices three days each week, year round, focusing on SquashSmarts’ Four Pillars and Seven Skills: